Saint Petronilla: Chapel of St Petronilla

 Ambrogio Lorenzetti painted a Santa Petronilla Altarpiece in the 1340s.
 The Healing of St Petronilla is the name of a tapestry made for Guillaume de Hellande, Bishop of Beauvais, in the 15th century.

-St Petronilla's, Whepstead
+St. Petronilla's, Whepstead

-The only Anglican church dedicated to Petronilla is the parish church of the village of Whepstead in Suffolk.
+The only Anglican church dedicated to Saint Petronilla is the parish church of the village of Whepstead in Suffolk.
 At the time of the English Reformation part of the income of the leper hospital of St Petronilla in Bury St Edmunds came from its holdings in Whepstead, which may explain the village's unusual dedication.
 In Gloucester a chapel and altar were built to Saint Petronilla in the Abbey built by Osric, a Mercian Prince in 679 AD.
 This is now probably located beneath the Lady Chapel in the present Norman Abbey.

 St. Petronilla, Handorf

 A church St. Petronilla in Handorf, part of Münster, Germany, with a present building from around 1700, has been dedicated to the Saint since the 1030s.